Medicare in Montana

 Key Takeaways

-If you pay Medicare tax in your paycheck for at least 10 years, you won’t pay a monthly premium for Part A. Part B does carry a monthly premium.
+- If you paid Medicare tax in your paycheck for at least 10 years, you won’t pay a monthly premium for Part A. Part B does carry a monthly premium.

-If you’re one of the more than one million Montanans and nearing 65 or older, staying healthy will ensure you don’t miss any of Montana’s lowlands, mountains or national parks.
-To get you up to speed with Medicare, we will answer your questions about Medicare in MT.
+If you’re one of the more than one million Montanans and nearing 65 or older, staying healthy will ensure you can enjoy the lowlands, mountains, and national parks.
+We will answer your questions about Medicare in MT so you can find coverage that meets your needs.

-Medicare is a federal program, so the core elements are the same in each state.
-Still, there are notable differences to Medicare in Montana.
+Medicare is a federal program, so the core elements are the same in each state, but there are also key differences.

-- If you enroll in Original Medicare in Montana, you have the option to add Part D drug coverage and Medigap supplemental coverage.
+- If you enroll in Original Medicare, you have the option to add Part D drug coverage and Medigap supplemental coverage.
 Under federal regulation, private insurance companies offer different drug and supplemental coverage plans at different costs in each state.

-Each state has its own plan for administering Medicaid, a federal/state program founded alongside Medicare in 1965.
+Each state has its own rules for administering Medicaid, a federal/state program founded alongside Medicare in 1965.
 Montana provides a pre-screening tool to help determine eligibility.

-Original Medicare in MT covers you in every state, as long as you confirm that the doctor or facility is Medicare-approved.
+Original Medicare covers you in every state, as long as you confirm that the doctor or facility is Medicare-approved.

 Are you looking for Medicare plans in Montana?
 At age 65, Medicare offers you the option to enroll in Part A (also known as hospital insurance), Part B (medical insurance) or both.